The Jack Poole Plaza is a large open-air plaza next to the Vancouver Trade and Convention Centre in downtown Vancouver, BC, Canada.

 It is home to the 2010 Winter Olympic Cauldron and the Digital Orca sculpture.

-Throughout the year, there are many events that take place at the plaza such as Canada Day celebrations, Christmas Market, and New Year's Eve celebrations.
+Throughout the year, there are many events that take place at the plaza such as Canada Day celebrations, Christmas Market, and formerly the New Year's Eve celebrations.

 There are also a few restaurants right on the plaza.